noiseprotocol/noise_spec/noise.md

 2.2.
 Prologue and payload
 --------------------------

-Noise messages will contain prologue and payload data.
+Noise messages may contain prologue and payload data.
 The payload is typically (but not always) encrypted.
 The prologue is an unencrypted header that can be used for version and feature negotiation.

 Prologue data is authenticated but ignored by default, so version numbers and other data can be added into the prologue.
-Older implementations that don't recognize these fields will ignore them.
+Older implementations that don't recognize these fields will ignore them, but they will be authenticated to distinguish older implementations and prevent rollback attacks on newer implementations.
+Prologue data will be 0-255 bytes in length.

+Payload data may be 0-4GB in length, or null.
+A zero-length payload will correspond to a non-zero-length ciphertext (typically containing an authentication tag).
+A null payload will cause the ciphertext to be omitted.

 2.3.
 Key agreement
 -------------------